samoyed-health-foundation/website/site/content/databases/incident-report.md

 The information you provide will be reported by the DNA Bank to a researcher or the Foundation, as anonymous statistical information.
-In some cases, additional follow up information on your dog\'s condition may be important for a scientific evaluation of the underlying cause of your Samoyed\'s health incident.
-If you wish to be contacted for further information on your dog\'s incident, you MUST give PRIOR CONSENT to do so; [CLICK HERE](https://www.dogenes.com/members1.html) to go to the page where the Owner Consent form is located.
+In some cases, additional follow up information on your dog's condition may be important for a scientific evaluation of the underlying cause of your Samoyed's health incident.
+If you wish to be contacted for further information on your dog's incident, you MUST give PRIOR CONSENT to do so; [CLICK HERE](https://www.dogenes.com/members1.html) to go to the page where the Owner Consent form is located.